 We best serve groups of 20-30 students with an adult-to-student ratio of 1:6.
 We encourage teachers to work together to combine or divide classes as necessary to meet this requirement before registering.
 If you are unable to find a partner class, the Denali Education Team may combine smaller groups in order to serve as many students as possible.

-Two sessions are offered weekly from August 22 through October 7, 2022.
+In 2023, we are offering two spring sessions (new this year!) during the week of May 15-19, 2023, as well as two sessions per week from August 21 through September 29, 2023.
 Session 1 begins Monday and ends Wednesday.
 Session 2 begins Wednesday and ends Friday.

 Educators from the National Park Service and Alaska Geographic work with teachers to enhance the curricular learning goals of participating school groups.
 Park educators provide logistical support and leadership for most learning sessions, while teachers and chaperones traveling with students focus on supervision and learning support and lead a few sessions on their own.